aidanastridge/from-sas-to-python/README.md

 - Lab2: Hypothesis testing and regression analysis on loans
 - Lab3: Hypothesis testing on Canadian NHPI
 - Lab4: Hypothesis testing and regression analysis on Canadian NHPI
+- Lab5: Logistic regression analysis on admission estimation to Business or Law School